 We have pledged a substantial portion of our assets to secure the repayment of CMOs issued in securitizations, our financing facilities and our other borrowings.
 We will also pledge substantially all of our current and future mortgages to secure borrowings pending their securitization or sale.
-The cash flows we receive from our investments that have not yet been distributed, pledged or used to acquire mortgages or other investments may be the only unpledged assets available to our unsecured creditors and you if our Company was liquidated.
+The cash flows we receive from our investments that have not yet been distributed or pledged or used to acquire mortgages or other investments may be the only unpledged assets available to our unsecured creditors if we were liquidated.